 You can also make arrangements through Pastor Rick (944-8499)

 or by calling the Church Office (352-7521).

-Trinity has an active youth ministry that meets every Tuesday from 5 to 6pm in the education wing of the church.
+Trinity has an active youth ministry that meets every Sunday at 11:00 AM, starting the sanctuary and then moving to the education wing of the church.
 All ages are welcome.

 The weekly schedule generally includes the following age appropriate activities: Scripture reading or Bible stories with discussion, amazing arts-and-crafts project to go along with lesson, a snack drawer for treats, creative play time, and circle of prayer to close the hour.

 Additionally, Pastor Rick conducts confirmation classes for middle school age children (Confirmation classes) and all youth participate in the Fleece Blanket Ministry when the need to provide a blanket of love arises.
 Trinity kids have provided over 300 blankets to people who have a life-changing moment (illness, diagnosis, graduation, lost a job, etc).

 Please check back with Trinity for monthly updates on youth events and activities.

 For more information please contact our office at firstname.lastname@example.org, or speak with Pastor Rick or Lisa Stieve anytime.

 The Youth Ministry staff and volunteers look forward to seeing your children grow their faith, learn new skills, meet new friends, smile, laugh, and help establish a lifetime passion for God and for helping others.